dotnetconfig/dotnet-config/README.md

 Other
-      --default[=VALUE]      with --get, use default value when missing entry -d, --directory[=VALUE]    use given directory for configuration file --name-only            show variable names only
+      --default[=VALUE]      with --get, use default value when missing entry --name-only            show variable names only
       --type[=VALUE]         value is given this type, can be 'boolean', 'datetime' or 'number' -?, -h, --help             Display this help